PrefectHQ/prefect/docs/tutorial/deployments.md

 ## Next Steps

+Congratulations!
+You now have your first working deployment.
-Take your understanding of Prefect deployments even further:
+You can pause here and begin exploring Prefect's features, or take your understanding of Prefect deployments even further:

+- learn how to dynamically provision infrastructure with [the workers and work pools tutorial](/tutorial/workers/)
 - review the [deployments concept documentation](/concepts/deployments/)
-- build a Docker image for your workflows to run in remote infrastructure
-- learn how to dynamically provision infrastructure using [workers and work pools](/tutorial/workers/)